Young Musicians’ Platform Award

 |Young Musicians' Platform Guidance Notes|

 Final selection will be by audition lasting no longer than 10 minutes.
-Auditions will be held in Belfast in November 2016.
+Auditions will be held in Belfast from 19 to 21 November 2018.
 An Audition Panel consisting of representatives of the BBC, ACNI and independent adjudicators will select extracts from the applicant’s programme to include 3 contrasting pieces in style and period, one of which will be contemporary.
 Reasonable expenses will be paid for return travel to and from Belfast.

 All applicants must submit two references from professional musicians/teachers/promoters on the Reference Forms included within the application form and a recording of 2 contrasting works of no more than 8 minutes each.